 So what is Nomige about?
 It’s a DNA based skincare that is completely tailored to your DNA and lifestyle – and it’s made in Belgium!
 The products focus on anti-ageing as well as minor skin problems, with ingredients your skin really needs.
 In this post you will be guided through how it works, my personal DNA report and what my final thoughts are on the products.

-If you would like to try out Nomige, use code TESSANOMIGE to receive 10% off your order.
+If you would like to try out Nomige, follow this link to receive 5% off your order.

 This Nomige review includes products that were sent to me by a brand or company and include an affiliate link.
 Although this post is sponsored, all opinions are honest and are all my own.
 Please read my disclaimer.

 Regardless of what you order – the DNA skin analysis, the two weeks starter package or the full package – it all starts with a DNA kit (€ 90).
 In this kit you will find a lifestyle questionnaire and a vial where you put your DNA sample in.
 You fill in the questionnaire and send it back together with your DNA sample.

 After two to three weeks you will receive a 15 pages long personalised DNA report.
 If you chose the DNA skin analysis, the report is the only item you will receive.
 You can then use the report as a guidance when choosing skincare products in the future.
 Gotten curious about the Nomige products?
 You can easily order them afterwards online.

 If you chose the two week starter pack (€ 150), you’ll receive your report two to three weeks after you send your DNA sample.
 One week later you’ll receive your two week samples which include a day- and nightcream and a day- and nightserum.

 If you chose the full package (€ 499), you will receive the DNA report, 4 full sized skincare products (the two creams are 50ml and the two serums are 30ml) that will last you +- 4 months and a marble tray to display your new skincare!